Four takeaways from Gophers men's basketball vs. St. Francis Brooklyn

 Three-point defense

-Two games aren't a huge sample size by any means, but the Gophers have to be pleased with how they've defended the three-point line so far this season.
+Two games aren't a huge sample size, but the Gophers have to be pleased with how they've defended the three-point line so far this season.

 Johnson's team was older last season (six seniors), but the U ranked worst in Big Ten play in three-point percentage defense with opponents shooting 38.4% in 20 league games.